One annual, all-company training session no longer protects you against social engineering; New-School security awareness training is what you need.

 Second, deploy interactive, engaging online training to teach all of your employees how to avoid phishing and become a human firewall.
 Incorporating videos, games and newsletters makes the content interesting and increases retention.
 The training platform you select should contain multiple training methods and make administration simple with automations and a dashboard so you can see how training is progressing.

 The third step is to perform frequent (at least monthly) simulated phishing attacks to ensure your people have internalized their training and are doing things right.
 The platform you select should include functionality to simplify sending simulated phishing emails and measuring the results.

 The platform we use, KnowBe4, is the world’s largest security awareness training and simulated phishing platform.
 Based on results from a 2020 study of over four million users, they reported that an average “phish-prone” starting percentage of 37.9% dropped to just over 14% after three months of training and testing, and went all the way down to 4.7% after 12 months of training and testing.
 This reduction in human element risk results in reduced malware infections, reduced data loss, reduced potential cyber-theft and increased productivity.

 If this sounds like something you’d like to implement at your organization, please contact us.
-Organizations with over 25 users can request a free KnowBe4 simulated phishing test, too.
+Organizations of any size can request a free KnowBe4 simulated phishing test, too.
 We want your employees, your customers and your data to stay safe!